DarshithaG/ACMW-Jump-Project/docs/blog-posts/github.md

 sidebar_label: GitHub
 slug: About GitHub and how to start

-# A beginner's Guide to GitHub
+# A Beginner's Guide to GitHub

 ## Introduction
 GitHub is a proprietary developer platform that allows developers to create, store, manage, and share their code.
 It provides a powerful platform for version control and teamwork.